Gerfier/LoginPage-Bootstrap/README.md

 Simple login page using Twitter-Bootstrap framework

+//This project was created using Bootstrap framework (HTML, CSS, Javascript) The javascript file contains testing user info.
+Has a saved "username,email, password" that if entered correctly will promt a success message otherwise and error message.
+username: gerardfierro
+email: gerard@gmail.com
+password: gerardfierro
-//This project was created using Bootstrap framework (HTML, CSS, Javascript) All files are needed to work correctly on the browser.
+All files are needed to work correctly on the browser.
 //A sign up page will be added later so this will be updated.